How to Negotiate When Selling a Car: Insider Secrets

 Be prepared for common tactics, such as lowball offers or attempts to point out flaws in the vehicle.
 Staying calm and firm in your pricing can help you avoid underselling your car.

-How to Negotiate the Car Price Private Seller
+How to Negotiate as a Private Car Buyer

 If you're a buyer and are negotiating the price with a private car seller, here’s how you should navigate it: